 Compare your two columns: How do they differ with regard to busywork and work that really matters?

-As a final step, circle every item in the right column (Current Tasks) that adds value to the business.
+As a final step, circle every item in the right column (Current Tasks) that adds value to the business and can help you be more productive at work.
 Now look at anything you didn’t circle and ask yourself: “Which of these tasks can I eliminate, outsource or streamline to make space for things in the Valuable Work column?”
 Identify your targets by looking at your list of current tasks and honestly answering the questions below.

 - Which of my current tasks don’t bring value to the business?

 - Would anyone really miss this task if I stopped doing it?
 (If the answer is “nobody,” get rid of it.)

 - Is anyone else already doing this task and could that person take ownership of it?